Greyhound racing your thing? Perhaps not for long - NewsBreak

 “It’s very hard for me to see this,” Rasnake said.

 It’s been a long slide for greyhound racing, which reached its peak in the 1980s when there were more than 50 tracks across 19 states.
-Since then, increased concerns about how the dogs are treated along with an explosion of gambling options have nearly killed a sport that gained widespread appeal about a century ago.
+Since then, increased concerns about how dogs are treated along with an explosion of gambling options have nearly killed a sport that gained widespread appeal about a century ago.2 Triple shootings in KCK, hours apart, has the community reeling

 A racing association found that betting on greyhounds plunged from $3.5 billion in 1991 to about $500 million in 2014.
 Since then, many more tracks have closed.